 To encourage the development of a strong, healthy tree, consider the following guidelines when pruning.
+Please see Spokane Municipal Code for complete ordinance information.

 General

 - Prune first for safety, next for health, and finally for aesthetics. - Never prune trees that are touching or near utility lines; instead consult your local utility company. - Avoid pruning trees when you might increase susceptibility to important pests (e.g. prune trees susceptible to fire blight only during the dormant season).